Applications for the class of 2023 will open on July 1, 2018. The current application cycle for non-transfer students has closed.

 Application For Admission

-Applicants should submit their choice of the Coalition Application, Common Application, or Universal College Application and must also complete the University of Chicago Supplement.
+Applicants should submit their choice of the Coalition Application, or Common Application and must also complete the University of Chicago Supplement.
 Applicants will also receive a UChicago Account, where they can submit information and view their admissions decision.

 There are several online application platforms accepted by many colleges and universities.
 Through the online application platform, you submit basic information about your background, academic profile, and extracurricular activities, as well as a brief personal statement, and that information can be easily shared with multiple colleges you decide to apply to.

-UChicago accepts the Coalition Application, Universal Application, or Common Application.
-We treat all three equally in the admissions process.
+UChicago accepts the Coalition Application or Common Application.
+We treat both equally in the admissions process.
 You'll want to pick a single application platform to use, whichever you feel works best for you.

 The University of Chicago Supplement requires one extended essay of your choice from our list of several prompts and one short essay on why you would like to attend the University of Chicago.
-A short essay on your favorite works of art, movies, music, or other media is optional.
 The Supplement is available through your UChicago Account the Coalition Application, or Common Application.
-If you choose to apply through the Universal Application, you will submit your Supplement through your UChicago Account.
-For Transfer applicants the optional “favorites” essay is replaced with a required question regarding the reason you are leaving your current institution.

 Your UChicago Account

-Students may create a UChicago Account before or after beginning the Coalition, Common, or Universal Application.
+Students may create a UChicago Account before or after beginning the Coalition or Common Application.
 To create a UChicago Account before you begin working on either application, please visit getstarted.uchicago.edu.
-If you begin by working on the Coalition, Common, or Universal Application, you will receive an email with instructions on how to set up your UChicago Account.
+If you begin by working on the Coalition or Common Application, you will receive an email with instructions on how to set up your UChicago Account.
 When you sign in to your UChicago Account, you will be able to submit your UChicago Supplement, complete and update your profile, apply for financial aid, upload supplementary materials, and view your admissions decision.

 Application Fee or Automatic Fee Waiver

 The University of Chicago does not charge an application fee for students applying for need-based financial aid.
-For students not applying for need-based financial aid, our application fee is $75 and can be submitted through the Coalition, Common, or Universal Application.
+For students not applying for need-based financial aid, our application fee is $75 and can be submitted through the Coalition or Common Application.

-Please follow the instructions on the Coalition, Universal, or Common Application for submitting the application fee online.
+Please follow the instructions on the Coalition or Common Application for submitting the application fee online.

 Check or Money Order